-The geometric mean E. coli concentration for Delevan for dry sampling was 35 cfu/100 mL (n=7).
-Geometric means for Tuyll and Colina were not calculated for dry sampling as there were only two samples collected at Tuyll and none at Colina.
-Geometric mean E. coli concentrations increased to 1122 cfu/100 mL (n=6) at Delevan to 9109 cfu/100 mL (n=3) at Tuyll following rain events (event sampling) (Figure 2).
-Geometric mean E. coli concentrations at all three sites exceeded the provincial water quality guideline following rain events.
+The geometric mean E. coli concentration for Delevan for dry sampling was 9 cfu/100 mL (n=7).
+Geometric means for Tuyll and Colina were not calculated for dry sampling as there was only one sample collected at Tuyll and none at Colina.
+Geometric mean E. coli concentrations increased to 348 cfu/100 mL (n=6) at Delevan for event sampling (Figure 2).
+Geometric mean concentrations for Tuyll and Colina were not calculated because of an insufficient number of samples collected for each of these sites.
+The geometric mean E. coli concentration for Delevan was just below the newly-adopted Canadian Recreational Water Quality guideline following rain events.

 Figure 2.
-Dry (n=7) and event (n=6) sampling geometric mean Escherichia coli concentrations in colony forming units per 100 mL at three stormwater monitoring sites draining into Lake Huron along the shoreline of Bayfield, Ontario in 2017.
-Dashed line indicates Ontario Ministry of Health and Long-term Care guideline of 100 cfu/100 mL. (dry sampling geometric mean Escherichia coli concentrations for Tuyll and Colina were not calculated due to lack of samples; n=3 for event sampling geometric mean Escherichia coli concentrations for both Tuyll and Colina as samples could only be collected on three event sampling dates)
+Dry (n=7) and event (n=6) sampling geometric mean Escherichia coli concentrations in colony forming units per 100 mL at one stormwater monitoring site draining into Lake Huron along the shoreline of Bayfield, Ontario in 2018.
+Dashed line indicates Canadian Recreational Water Quality guideline for a single sample of 400 cfu/100 mL.
+Dry and event sampling geometric mean Escherichia coli concentrations for Tuyll and Colina were not calculated due to an insufficient number of samples collected at each of these sites.

 Bacterial contaminants in urban stormwater can originate from both human and animal sources.
 Since the village of Bayfield has a separate system for sanitary sewers, E. coli contamination is more likely a result of stormwater runoff that has come into contact with domestic and/or wild animal waste.
-Results from the November 16, 2017 stormwater microbial source tracking (Table 2) supports this theory.
+Results from previous stormwater microbial source tracking (Brock and Veliz 2017) supports this theory.
 Pick up and proper disposal of pet waste should be encouraged throughout the village.
 It is also important the Municipality of Bluewater ensure there are no cross connections or leaks between sanitary sewers or old septic systems and stormwater drainage facilities in the areas drained by the outfalls.